00:00

 04:43

-With this side on view we can improve the neck and the shape of
+With this side on view we can improve the neck and the shape of the head.

 A stretch and now a translate forward looks good.